 Through this experience, Carter says she has seen couples' love on full display.
 On the wedding day, they are spending more time on the ceremony, focusing on the wording of their vows and making sure their families feel extra special.

 "Now, there’s literally a pandemic in front of you, so, if you want to get married, you have to push through the barrier and find a way to gather your loved ones.
 It’s been fun to see people take that extra step to make sure their guests feel safe and comfortable," she says.
 "The people who are doing this are truly meant to be together."

 To whoever said millennials were too cynical for love, we’d like a word!
 Sixty-nine percent of newlyweds from our national survey—particularly millennials, urbanites, and those who saw lasting commitment in their parents’ marriages—say they’ve always wanted to get married.

 But it’s not only all the expected fuzzy feelings that factor into this decision to wed.
 In fact, 89 percent of newlyweds hold the belief that tying the knot will actually take their relationship to the next level, specifically citing the effects of certain social advantages and expectations.

-“While we often think of it as a private decision between two people, marriage plays many public functions as well,” says Kristin Celello, Ph.D., history professor at Queens College and author of "Making Marriage Work: A History of Marriage and Divorce in the Twentieth-Century United States."
+“While we often think of it as a private decision between two people, marriage plays many public functions as well,” says Kristin Celello, Ph.D., history assistant professor at Queens College and author of "Making Marriage Work: A History of Marriage and Divorce in the Twentieth-Century United States."